jroivas/sic/sic.md

     }

-Without `overflow` keyword execution of program would be ended into an exception.
+Without `overflow` keyword execution of program would be ended with an exception.
 Now it just iterates first from MAX_INT - 5 to MAX_INT, then assings a = 0, and continues iteration until 5.